oguzhandere2/Catan-VideoGame-for-School-Project/README.md

 When a player reach 10 points, s/he wins the game.
 Players should use differents strategies to defeat his/her opponents.

 Properties which we may try to add:
--Chat room
--Count of win/Count of game rate for matching players -Different mods like playing without robber rule.
+-Different mods like playing without robber rule : Angel Mode -New Development Cards : Judge Card
--Trade development cards with other players